sk-classroom/asc-final-exam/exam-examples.md

 50. A data scientist notices that a logistic regression model used for email spam classification is classifying almost all emails as non-pam, missing a significant number of spam emails.
 What could be a potential solution to improve the model's detection of spam emails?
    - [ ] A) Increasing the regularization strength to reduce overfitting
-   - [ ] B) Balancing the dataset to have an equal number of spam and non-pam emails
+   - [ ] B) Balancing the dataset to have an equal number of spam and non-spam emails
    - [ ] C) Switching to a more complex model like a neural network
    - [ ] D) Reducing the dimensionality of the feature space
-   >Answer: B) Balancing the dataset to have an equal number of spam and non-pam emails
+   >Answer: B) Balancing the dataset to have an equal number of spam and non-spam emails

 51. A researcher is attempting to replicate a machine learning experiment detailed in a recently published paper.
 Despite following the instructions provided in the paper, the researcher is unable to achieve the reported results.
 Which of the following practices, if not followed, could be the most likely reason for the discrepancy?
-   - [ ] A) The original experiment did not use cross-alidation
+   - [ ] A) The original experiment did not use cross-validation
    - [ ] B) The original experiment's data and code were not made available
    - [ ] C) The original experiment did not document the preprocessing steps
    - [ ] D) The original experiment used a different evaluation metric